irrum6/stranameg/README.md

 11 georgian \
 12 english \

-notice : $2 refers to minimal length

 33 coupled words -> from list files \
 $4 list file names  -> single string names separated with ":" \
 example program 16 64 33 sample.list:sample2.list \
-notice:: $2 does not have effect here \
+notice:: $2(length) does not have effect here \

+add zero(0) to mode to make program write to file
+example: program 8 12 310 12